PonyCid/ThirdCamerasVrChat/README.md

 [Discord](https://discord.gg/q8MNVqM)

-Discord: cid33(PonyCid)#0754

 [twitter](https://twitter.com/PonyCid)

 ----------
 ## About
-A Third person cameras that can be used in your world.
+A third person cameras that can be used in your world.

 Built in Unity 2017.4.15f1